► An affordable EV that you actually want

 Before you buy

-UK specifications haven’t been confirmed yet, but we know that the 5 will come in Evolution as the base trim, which will only be offered with the 40kWh battery.
-Mid-spec techno trim (mm-ch-mm-ch-mm-ch-techno-techno-techno) will be offered with both batteries, and will probably be the big seller at roughly £27,000 for the big battery version.
-If the Megane and Scenic ranges are anything to go by, it’ll have all the kit you really need or want, and we do know that the 5 will have a standard heat pump for better efficiency in winter, but watch this space for the full details.
+The 5 will come in Evolution as the base trim, which will only be offered with the 40kWh battery.
+Mid-spec Techno trim (mm-ch-mm-ch-mm-ch-techno-techno-techno) will be offered with both batteries, and will probably be the big seller at roughly £27,000 for the big battery version.
+It has all the kit you really need, almost.

 Mind you, the Iconic Five trim won’t be around for long.
 Renault is promising to change the top-spec 5 each year, to give it an annual ‘season’ along the lines of haut couture fashion lines, and all of that.
-Details like the decals and colours will change, and Renault is even promising bespoke 3D-printed touches, such as the tip of the gear-shifter that protrudes from behind the steering wheel, and which has a 3D printed tip and is designed to look like a lipstick case and can be personalised and even changed, in case one day you fancy a fresh colour for your gear shifter.
+Details like the decals and colours will change, and Renault is even promising bespoke 3D-printed touches, such as the tip of the gear-shifter that protrudes from behind the steering wheel.
+It has a 3D printed tip and is designed to look like a lipstick case and can be personalised, in case one day you fancy a fresh colour for your gear shifter.

 Renault 5: verdict